adambard/learnxinyminutes-docs/fish.markdown

 set myvar "The file"(ls -a)" is in the directory $PWD"
 # will make a List with the string and all files.
 Try it out.
 Isn't that cool?

-# And to separate these variables in seperate arguments, just put a space between them:
+# And to separate these variables in separate arguments, just put a space between them:

 set myvar "The files" (ls -a) " are in the directory $PWD"